churchinsmyrna/R/Event-Documentation:-"Moving-In".md

 ### Ultimate Outcome:

-The ultimate outcome of this engagement was an attempted elimination that the Creator intervened to restore Kelvin's life.
+The ultimate outcome of this engagement was a failed elimination attempt that the Creator intervened to restore Kelvin's life.